banhao/GAME-Galaxian/README.md

 `Space` key is used for shooting.

-Key `Z` is used to swithc the firearms between Spray and Laser.
+Key `Z` is used to swithc the firearms type: default Parallel bullet, Spray and Laser.

 Use `enter` key to restart the game when you are "Game Over".